grafana/loki/operator/docs/enhancements/short_lived_tokens_authentication.md

 ## Motivation

-Building upon the fact that short-lived token authentication is support by all three chunk storage clients in Loki (Azure, AWS, GAP), this proposal's main focus is to automate the administration effort to run LokiStack using such an authentication workflow for object storage access.
+Building upon the fact that short-lived token authentication is supported by all three chunk storage clients in Loki (Azure, AWS, GAP), this proposal's main focus is to automate the administration effort to run LokiStack using such an authentication workflow for object storage access.

 ### Goals

-- The LokiStack administrator provides only a minimal but valid object storage secrets that enable short-lived tokens authentication for all three major cloud providers.
+- The LokiStack administrator provides only minimal but valid object storage secrets that enable short-lived token authentication for all three major cloud providers.
 - The LokiStack administrator is not required to expose credentials/identity-tokens/etc. to the cloud provider when operating in that workflow.

 ### Non-Goals

-- Provide auxiliary and comprehensive tooling to automate preparing the cloud provider IAM resources for short-lived tokens authentication.
+- Provide auxiliary and comprehensive tooling to automate preparing the cloud provider IAM resources for short-lived token authentication.

 ## Proposal